A Generalized Algorithmic Framework for Detecting Faraday Rotation Measure Flares in Repeating Fast Radio Bursts: Acknowledgments

-The authors thank Ye Li for stimulating discussions that motivated the pursuit of this research.
+We thank the anonymous referee for providing helpful comments and suggestions.
+We also acknowledge Ye Li for stimulating discussions that motivated the pursuit of this research.
 This work is supported by the National Natural Science Foundation of China (No. 12473047), the National Key Research and Development Program of China (No. 2024YFA1611603) and the Yunnan Key Laboratory of Survey Science (No. 202449CE340002).

-\emph{Code Availability}: The Python implementation of the RM-flare detection algorithm developed in this work is available from the corresponding author upon reasonable request.
+\emph{Code Availability}: The Python implementation of our RM-flare detection algorithm, along with the simulated and observational datasets used in this work, has been deposited in a public repository with an assigned DOI: \url{https://doi.org/10.57760/sciencedb.36845}